-As with obtaining a general contractor’s license in North Carolina, becoming a licensed plumber will be done entirely through the North Carolina Licensing Board for General Contractors.
+Obtaining a plumbing license will be done entirely through the (North Carolina) State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
 This includes payments, audits, examinations, and all facets regarding a contractor’s license.
 There are several classes of contractor licenses that are available and they include:

 - Limited License: This classification of license allows for work that surpasses $500,000.
 The individual must also have a working capital of $17,000, a net worth of $80,000, and a surety bond of at least $350,000;

 - Intermediate License: This classification of license allows for work that surpasses $1,000,000.
 The individual must also have a working capital of $75,000 and a surety bond of at least $1,000,000;

 - Unlimited License: This classification of license allows for work of any size.
 The individual must also have a working capital of $150,000 and a surety bond of at least $2,000,000.

 North Carolina Plumbing License Reciprocity

 North Carolina does not offer plumbing license reciprocity agreements between states.
 There are some misconceptions about the license reciprocity because the state of North Carolina offers electrical license reciprocity agreements, but this does not cross over to the plumber licensing.

 North Carolina differs from most states because their licensing operates entirely at the state level, and there are no journeyman or master plumbers — only plumbing contractors.
 The types of contractor plumbing licenses available in North Carolina are:

 - P-I Contractor (Plumbing-Class I): Operates on potable water and drain, waste, vent piping systems in any type of building;

 - P-II Contractor (Plumbing-Class II): Operates on potable water and drain, waste, vent piping systems in single-family housing that is detached from others (no apartments, duplexes, etc.);